riya-abraham-98/Calculator-Project/README.md

 # Calculator-Project
-Simple Calculator project with html css and Js
+Simple Calculator project with HTML,CSS AND JS.